hoangduytran/blender-manual/manual/extensions/command_line_arguments.rst

                         as it is not connected to an external repository, where packages may be installed by file or managed manually.
   --cache BOOLEAN       Use package cache (default=1).
+  --no-prefs            Treat the user-preferences as read-only,
+                        preventing updates for operations that would otherwise modify them.
+                        This means removing extensions or repositories for example, wont update the user-preferences.

 .. _command-line-args-extension-repo-remove: